YuerZhu/Damwon/README.md

 Images are notoriously diverse.
 Aspects like size/resolution, aspect ratio, and color range.
 Due to this we are faced with the challenge of developing an encryption/decryption program that can be applied sufficiently and efficiently to a wide array of images and image types.

 ### References:
+Inspiration for the project was from the 128H Project Ideas list.